hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 title: "Purely functional data structures in JavaScript"
 ---

-I have a long-standing desire for a JavaScript library that with a good implementation of some functional data structures.
+I have a long-standing desire for a JavaScript library that with good implementations of some functional data structures.
 Recently I found [Mori][], and I think that it may be just the library that I have been looking for.
 Mori packages data structures from the [Clojure][] standard library for use in JavaScript code.